TezDevs/digital-hooligan/docs/attention-first-draft.md

 The operator isn’t trying to understand the entire system.
 They’re trying to decide *what to do next* without making things worse.

-In that moment, human limits matter.
+In that moment, human limits dominate.

 Attention is limited.
 Context switching is expensive.
-Confidence erodes quickly when signals conflict.
+Confidence erodes when signals conflict.

 Every extra chart adds a decision:
 “Should I look at this?”